-Strategies to prevent and treat CKD have been built on a strong evidence base over the past 3 decades (Fig. 3).
-19,22 Clinical practice guidelines for CKD are clear; however, adherence to these guidelines is suboptimal (Fig. 2).
-15,19,20 of agents proven to provide kidney protection were the renin-angiotensin-aldosterone system inhibitors in the form of angiotensin-converting enzyme inhibitors (ACEIs) and the angiotensin receptor blockers.
-14,19 However, despite decades of knowledge that these medications have important protective effects on kidney and heart function in people with CKD, their use has remained low based on real-world data from electronic health records (Fig. 2).
-For example, in the United States, ACEI or angiotensin receptor blocker use was reported in the range of 20-40% at \geq 15 years after the last approvals of these agents for patients with CKD and type 2 diabetes.
-24 Although more recent data show improvement in prescribing
+Strategies to prevent and treat CKD have been built on a strong evidence base over the past 3 decades (Fig. 3).^{19,22} Clinical practice guidelines for CKD are clear; however, adherence to these guidelines is suboptimal (Fig. 2).^{15,19,20}

+Regardless of the cause, control of major risk factors, particularly diabetes and hypertension, forms the foundation of optimal care for CKD.^{19,23} Beyond lifestyle changes and risk factor control, the initial pharmacologic classes of agents proven to provide kidney protection were the renin-angiotensin-aldosterone system inhibitors in the form of angiotensin-converting enzyme inhibitors (ACEIs) and the angiotensin receptor blockers.^{14,19} However, despite decades of knowledge that these medications have important protective effects on kidney and heart function in people with CKD, their use has remained low based on real-world data from electronic health records (Fig. 2).
+For example, in the United States, ACEI or angiotensin receptor blocker use was reported in the range of 20-40% at \geq 15 years after the last approvals of these agents for patients with CKD and type 2 diabetes.24 rates to 70% in this population, just 40% persist on an ACEI or angiotensin receptor blocker for at least 90 days.20 These data illustrate gaps in both prescribing kidney protective medication and continuity of care over time, potentially related to cost, lack of patient education, polypharmacy, and adverse effects.25